epfl-ada/ada-2024-project-trendtrackers/README.md

 We will also assess the effectiveness of our clustering methods in forming distinct and meaningful groups that align with observed binding affinities.

 In parallel, we plan to develop a predictive machine learning model to estimate binding affinity (inhibitory constant Ki) for a given ligand-protein pair.
+To encode proteins, we will leverage [ProteinBERT](https://github.com/nadavbra/protein_bert) to extract numerical features.
 We will experiment with models such as random forests and neural networks to identify the best approach for accurate affinity prediction.

 ## Timeline